The art of formulating good questions

 For every question you create, play around with the possible answers.
 Does every possible answer make sense?

 Also have a look at every possible Kano category.
-If the feature falls into one of the categories, what does that tell you?
+If the feature your question is based on falls into one of the categories, what does that tell you?
 Does the category tell you what you wanted to know?

 Say you did a survey containing this pair of questions: